-If you read the title and thought “Ostrava?
+What to eat, see and do in Ostrava, Czech Republic?
+If you read that and thought “Ostrava?
 Never heard of it.” – that’s ok, my reaction was exactly the same when I decided to sign up for TBEX Europe 2018 (travel bloggers & writers conference) and Ostrava was announced as the hosting location.

 I have to be honest.
-After the first few hours in Ostrava, I thought it was not going to be too good.
-It was a Sunday afternoon, the streets were deserted, shops closed and we chose to walk through all the least representative streets in town.
+After the first few hours in Ostrava, I thought it won’t be too good.
+It was a Sunday afternoon, the streets were deserted, shops closed and we chose to walk through all the least representative streets in the city.
 “I’m not liking this at all” I said to my husband as we settled for a night in with a couple of beers & supermarket dinner.
-The pre-conference tours were starting on Tuesday and I felt like I made a huge mistake by coming there so early.
+The pre-conference tours were starting on Tuesday and I felt like I made a huge mistake by coming here so early.

 This article isn’t here to educate you about Ostrava, its history or industrial heritage (for that you may want to read Mark Baker’s article here).
 I want to share with you my favourite, mostly food & coffee related places and inspire you to go there to discover more.